willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 7.2.3 Boost usage **must not** be exposed through any public interface in the CS Toolkit.

+.. _codingrefs-label:

 ======================================
-8 References and useful resources
+References and useful resources
 ======================================

 Most of the guidelines here were gathered from the following list sources.